Ashot72/Multi-Modal-Chat/README.md

 ![graph image](https://github.com/Ashot72/Multi-Modal-Chat/blob/main/multimodal.png)

 In the diagram, when a user asks a question, the response method depends on the prompt.
 Simple queries like 'Hi, how are you?' receive a plain text response.
-However, if the prompt requires tooling—such as 'Generate a video of Mount Ararat'—the appropriate tool, like the image generator, is invoked.
+However, if the prompt requires tooling—such as 'Generate an image of Mount Ararat'—the appropriate tool, like the image generator, is invoked.

 To get started.
 ```